dasaderi/Lab_CoC_templates/lab_manifesto_template.md

 # Lab Manifesto Template
+(1st draft and work in progress)

-#### Adapted from the Freeman Lab Manifesto, the Klassen Lab Mentoring Expectations for Graduate Students, and the [Kirstie Withaker Lab Code of Conduct](https://github.com/WhitakerLab/WhitakerLabProjectManagement/blob/master/CODE_OF_CONDUCT.md).
+#### The following document has been adapted from the Freeman Lab Manifesto, the Klassen Lab Mentoring Expectations for Graduate Students, and the [Kirstie Withaker Lab Code of Conduct](https://github.com/WhitakerLab/WhitakerLabProjectManagement/blob/master/CODE_OF_CONDUCT.md).

 This document is primarily aimed at graduate students pursuing a PhD or masters degree.
 If you are a staff member, undergraduate, postdoc, or are joining the lab in some other capacity, let me know if you have questions about how this